DiegoAlvesOL/DiegoAlvesOL/README.md

 👋 Hi!
 I'm Diego Alves de Oliveira, a professional with over 15 years of experience in payments, cards, and banking technology.

 I'm currently transitioning into backend development.
-My main focus now is on Python, as I build a strong foundation in programming.
+My main focus now is on C# and MySQL, as I continue to build a strong foundation in programming and databases.
 I'm also looking forward to exploring technologies like Kotlin, Spring Boot, and Kafka, especially in the context of financial systems and backend architecture.

 📚 Computer Science student at Dorset College, Dublin.

 💻 Interested in backend development, banking systems, and software architecture.

 🚀 Looking to enhance my skills and contribute to open-source projects.

 Let’s connect! 😃